NguyenTrieu903/ecommerce-fun/README.md

 2. Tests the application with Node.js 16.x and 18.x
 3. Lints the code
 4. Runs all tests with coverage reporting
-5. Builds the production application
+5. Builds the production application (ignoring linting warnings)
 6. Deploys to production (when merged to main/master)

 See `.github/workflows/ci-cd.yml` for the complete workflow configuration.

+### Build Scripts

+- `npm run build` - Standard build for local development
+- `npm run build:ci` - Build for CI environment (ignores ESLint warnings)

 - **Shopping Cart:** Add and remove items from your cart, update quantities, and proceed to checkout.
 - **Order Management:** View and manage your order history.